The Downplay of a Key Condition

 - Turn Toward: Answer the bid.
 Even a grunt of acknowledgement is better than silence.

-- Repair Early: Do not go to sleep with a “cold war” active.
-At least signal “We will fix this.”
+- Repair Early: Don’t go to sleep with a cold war active.
+At least signal “we will fix this.”

 - Don’t Fix, Connect: Empathy first, solution second (and only if asked).

-- Keep the Score at Zero: Do not hoard resentments or favors.
+- Keep the Score at Zero: Don’t hoard resentments or favours.

 - Go Outside: Relationships wither in isolation.
 Add third parties, places, and activities.